LukasRennhofer/VantorEngine/README.md

 ---

-3. Build the libary with the CHIFDevConsole Script
+3. Build the libary with the DevConsole Script
   ```bash
     python DevConsole.py --platform Windows --build-lib
    ```